Writing headings and page titles

 Unique page titles

 Page titles display in search results.
-To help people find the right page faster make sure your title is unique, clear and concise.
+To help people find the right page faster make sure you use a title that is unique, clear and concise.
 Try to keep it under 70 characters so it does not get cut off in search results.
 This means being brief but including key information.

 For example: